UnderwareDesign

 Thesius XIII V0.16 - Bunker Objects

 Slowly picking through this in my spare time.
 Adding a new object class bunkers and some more triggers, so that objects that are already implemented can be positioned in the level.
-To save design time ( even I find that funny Smiley), objects can be triggered in two ways.
+To save design time ( even I find that funny :)), objects can be triggered in two ways.
 Individually or via random batches.
 Obviously individually is where you trigger each object at a particular spot (ie. tedious), while random batches allows you to create an invisible objects that randomly spawns objects into the scene for a certain time.
 Anyway, here's another piccy.

 kevin